CERT-Polska/mquery/docs/components.md

 It talks with Redis directly, and schedules tasks for the workers.

-For some administrative tasks (like checking ongoing tasks) it also sends requests to ursadb directly.
+For some administrative tasks (like checking ongoing tasks) it also sends requests to UrsaDB directly.

 ### Mquery daemon (agent)

 The workhorse of the entire setup.
-There must be at least one daemon for every ursadb instance.
-Daemon's tasks include querying the assigned ursadb instance for samples and running YARA rules on candidate samples.
+There must be at least one daemon for every UrsaDB instance.
+Daemon's tasks include querying the assigned UrsaDB instance for samples and running YARA rules on candidate samples.

 ### Redis

-Is just a shared database used for communication between daemon and mquery.
+It's a shared database that's used for several purposes.
+The main one being communication between daemon and mquery.
 It is also used as a task queue for jobs scheduled for agents.
 And it's also used for persistent storage of job results.
-Finally, it's used to store plugin configuration and job cache for agents.
-In short, it's pretty overloaded and used to store everything as the main database of the project.
+Finally, it's utilized to store plugin configuration and job cache for agents.
+To sum up, it's pretty overloaded and used to store everything as the main database of the project.

-### Ursadb
+### UrsaDB

 Ursadb is a [separate project](https://github.com/CERT-Polska/ursadb), used in mquery as a backend database to optimise YARA rules.
 Ursadb itself has no